Monthly themes for leaders in manufacturing [Roadmap 2021]

 It’s time to relax a bit.
 Give yourself a pat on your shoulder for a job done so far!

 Then call a local ice cream provider.
 Have them park their van outside your manufacturing facility each Tuesday!

-For those still showing up for work, either cause you’re still open or you’re performing maintenance work or upgrades, cold ice cream is always a nice gesture.
+For those still showing up for work in August, cold ice cream is always a nice gesture.

-It’s also a nice change for management to have an informal chat and perhaps get some insights.
+It’s also a nice chance for management to have an informal chat and perhaps get some insights.

 To sum up, small things can go a long way when it comes to leadership.